qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

  .. testcode:: loadlayer

-  import os # This is is needed in the pyqgis console also from qgis.core import (
+  import os # This is needed in the pyqgis console also from qgis.core import (
       QgsVectorLayer
   )